oslabs-beta/Kedalyze/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Features

-## Live Metrics

-## Autoscaling

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+Don't forget to give our product a star!
 Thanks again!

 1. Fork the Open Source Product
 2. Create your Feature Branch `git checkout -b feature/AmazingFeature`